top of page

 WeCWI embraces a six-step typical writing procedure based on the process genre approach, which includes preparing, modelling and reinforcing, planning, joint constructing, independent constructing, and revising.
 Following the six-step guided writing procedure, a writing task that demands multiple higher-order thinking skills can be completed within a specific course duration with a better outcome.

-Why do we need a framework or model for instructional design or ID?
-It describes how something could exist, as they describe the process by which something can be created, but not the created thing (Gibbons, Boling & Smith, 2014).
-ID is a system of procedures for developing education and training materials in a consistent and reliable way of using an iterative process of planning outcomes, selecting effective strategies for teaching and learning, choosing relevant technologies, identifying educational media, and measuring performance (Branch & Kopcha, 2014).
-ID models help to organise learning and can be divided into five phases:
+A framework or model for instructional design or ID describes how something could exist, representing the process by which something can be created, but not the created thing (Gibbons, Boling & Smith, 2014).
+ID is a system of procedures for developing education and training materials consistently and reliably using an iterative process of planning outcomes, selecting effective strategies for teaching and learning, choosing relevant technologies, identifying educational media, and measuring performance (Branch & Kopcha, 2014).
+ID models help to organise knowledge and can be divided into five phases:

 1. Analysis